cloudmesh-community/book/chapters/updates.md

 for a complete list of changes in reverse chronological order

+* Jan 25, 2019: A video for doing github pull requests has been updated, explicitly trageting the cloudmesh book github repository (see @sec:git-pillrequest).

 * Jan 23, 2019: Changed the cloud links to view only instead of going directly into the editor.
 Separated the REST md file inte seveal files so we can reorder them and start with OpenAPI instead of